Rohit0994/EDA-Hotel-Booking-Analysis/README.md

 Total number of columns: 32

 # Know your data
-1.Dataset Information
+1. Dataset Information
-2.Duplicate Values
+2. Duplicate Values
-3.Missing Values/Null Values
+3. Missing Values/Null Values
-4.Understanding Your Variables
+4. Understanding Your Variables
-5.Check Unique Values for each variable.
+5. Check Unique Values for each variable.

 # Data wrangling
 1.count that in which year of which month most number of customers arrived at  hotel.